necolas/react-native-web/docs/apis/Linking.md

 A promise that gives the current URL.

+static **openURL**(url: string)

+Returns a Promise that resolves if it successfully opens the URL, and rejects if not.

 ## Examples

 In this example, let's say your app lives on `https://app.com`.
 When you call `window.postMessage('foobar', 'https://app.com')`